garypretty/qnamaker-sync/README.md

 **One major advantage of using this library right now is that the QnA Maker Portal does not currently support adding metadata to QnA Items through the UI **

 Using the library is really simple.
 First build up your QnA Items.
 I have shown a sample method below (also included in the repo in the sample project) which creates 2 QnA Items, but here is where you would potentially go and loop through all of the FAQ pages in your site or existing repository and build them up from there.
-The **ItemId** property should be a unique identifier for the QnA Item wherever you are storing them outside of QnA Maker, e.g. if you have FAQ pages in your CMS then you might use the ID of the page.
-Here we are also adding a metadata item called 'Category', but this could be absolutely anything you want to filter your answer on later.

 ```cs